Kramer vs.

 Actress.

-the movie is that it doesn’t favor one side over the other.
+The movie tries not to favour one side over the other.
 From the get-go, we

 can see where both Ted and Joanna Kramer faltered in their marriage.
 Even in